Aminocaproic acid (By mouth)

-- Make sure your doctor knows if you are using a medicine to treat hemophilia such as Factor IX (Proplex® T, BeneFIX®), or activated prothrombin complex concentrate (FEIBA®, Autoplex® T).
+- Some medicines can affect how aminocaproic acid works.
+Tell your doctor if you are taking medicine to treat hemophilia (such as Factor IX), or activated prothrombin complex concentrate.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have hemophilia, anemia, or other problems with your blood.
-Tell your doctor if you have a history of heart disease, liver disease, or kidney disease.
-Make sure your doctor knows if you have an allergy to any foods, preservatives, or dyes.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have hemophilia, anemia, or other problems with your blood.
+Tell your doctor if you have a history of heart, liver, or kidney disease or disseminated intravascular coagulation (DIC).

 Possible Side Effects While Using This Medicine